Tietoevry-Create/gh-actions-workshop/tasks/1/README.md

 </details>

+## Introduction

+Your first task will be to create a simple workflow that prints a message to the terminal.
+This will help you get familiar with the basic structure of a workflow file.

+Workflow files reside within the `.github/workflows` directory.
+They have a `name`, one or more triggers (`on`) and `jobs` which will run when the event triggers.

+## Goals

+- Create a new workflow
+- Print a message to the terminal

+## Steps

 1. Create a new branch
 1. Create a new file in the `.github/workflows` directory (it's important to spell the directory names correctly).
 You can call it `pull-request.yml`
 1. Add the following content to the file: